m-crown/AlphaCognate/README.md

 - `cognate_match`: true/false, when set to true only ligands with a cognate mapping in ProCogGraph will be transplanted.
 - `domain_match`: true/false, when set to true only transplants with a matching domain interaction profile to the experimentally observed ligand interaction will be retained.
 - `domains`: either "cath-alphafold" or "ted".
 This flag alters the pre-formatted predicted structure domain profiles which are used for analysis of domain-ligand interactions.
 See [pre-requisites](#pre-requisites).
+- `top_ranked`: True/False, when set to True only the top ranked ligand transplant per binding site per structure is retained.

 ### Running the Webapp.

 Following completion of an analysis, data can be loaded and visualsied in the webapp.
 The webapp consists of a Docker compose file used to create a backend FastAPI server, frontend Nginx server (serving a React app) and a PostgreSQL database.

 To load data into the webapp, do the following: